-\$15.9 million decrease due to changes in operating assets and liabilities.
-The decrease is primarily due to the change in inventories, accounts payable, other assets, and accrued expenses, primarily offset by the change in accounts receivable, and prepaid expenses and other current assets.
+• \$9.5 million decrease due to changes in operating assets and liabilities.
+The decrease was primarily due to the change in inventories, accounts payable, other assets, and operating lease liability, partially offset by the change in accounts receivable, and accrued expenses.